-Andie taught undergraduate classes at University of Arizona and Northern Arizona University including: English 101 and 102 (First-Year Composition); English 105 (Critical Reading and Writing in the Academy); English 209 (Introduction to Creative Writing Poetry); English 271 (Introduction to Creative Writing: Poetry); English 371 (Intermediate Poetry); English 471C/471 (Seminar in Creative Writing Poetry); English 270 (Introduction to Creative Writing: Fiction); English 470C (Seminar in Creative Writing Fiction); and English 479C (Editing and Publishing).
-Andie also taught English with the San Francisco Unified School District, Sacramento City Unified School District and Folsom Cordova Unified School District.
+Andie taught undergraduate classes at University of Arizona and Northern Arizona University including: English 101 and 102 (First-Year Composition); English 105 (Critical Reading and Writing in the Academy); English 130 (Exploring Literature); English 209 (Introduction to Creative Writing Poetry); English 271 (Introduction to Creative Writing: Poetry); English 371 (Intermediate Poetry); English 471C/471 (Seminar in Creative Writing Poetry); English 270 (Introduction to Creative Writing: Fiction); English 470C (Seminar in Creative Writing Fiction); and English 479C (Editing and Publishing).
+Andie also taught English with the San Francisco Unified, Sacramento City, and Folsom Cordova Unified School Districts.

 Currently, Andie is a university supervisor and candidate work sample evaluator for English education with the Teacher Education Program at NAU.
 She is also the Northern Arizona Regional Coordinator for Poetry Out Loud.